ovrheat/raspberry_rtl_wh1080/README.md

 '10' is my station altitude in meters.
 You must change this to YOUR station altitude (in meters), otherwise your pressure reading could be incorrect.

-Another thing to look for is this line:
+Another thing to look for is this line, especially you BananaPi users:

 --
-char *fileName = "/dev/i2c-1"; //<------- If your Raspberry is an older model and pressure doesn't work, try changing '1' to '0'
+char *fileName = "/dev/i2c-1"; //<------- If your Raspberry is an older model and pressure doesn't work,
---
+	// try changing '1' to '0'.
+Also change it to '2' if you are using a BananaPi! ("/dev/i2c-2";) --

 It's self-explaining, I hope.
 If something doesn't work with pressure and you are sure of your correct BMP085 wiring, then try changing that '/dev/i2c-1' in '/dev/i2c-0' .
+BananaPi users MUST change this from

+"/dev/i2c-1";

+to

+"/dev/i2c-2";

+or it will not work!

 --

 After that, save the file and go back to the root of the source directory:

 --